aselshall/ads/GWSPD.md

-### Postdoc Position: Groundwater modeling, climate change, land-use land-cover change, and machine learning
+### Postdoc Position: Groundwater modeling, nature-based infrastructure, climate change, and machine learning

 Position: Postdoctoral Researcher (3 years)<br>
-Project: Groundwater sustainability, climate change, and nature-based solutions <br>
+Project: Nature-based infrastructure for enhancing climate resiliency of groundwater resources in South Florida: An integrated modeling approach<br>
 Location: South Florida <br>

 Join this multidisciplinary project and collaborate with a dynamic team of researchers to advance the science and practice of groundwater sustainability, and the role of nature-based infrastructure in reducing the impacts of climate change.